 The departments and schools of the College of Arts and Sciences offer nearly 100 curricula leading to the degrees of Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, and Bachelor of Science, as well as graduate study leading to master's and doctoral degrees.

 A liberal arts education entails mastery of certain basic skills, exposure to a broad range of academic disciplines, and concentration in a particular field of knowledge.
 To be awarded a baccalaureate degree a student in the College must fulfill requirements in the following areas: Language Skills, Reasoning and Writing in Context, Areas of Knowledge, Diversity, and a Major (see table below).
 All required courses must be taken for a numerical grade.
 In addition, the student must present at least 90 credits outside the major department and must meet minimum GPA requirements as specified below.

 * Requirements of colleges other than Arts and Sciences are based on these, but may differ.
 Students who have not chosen a major are advised to follow the College of Arts and Sciences requirements.

 To receive a degree from the College of Arts and Sciences, students whose first enrollment in college (whether at the UW or elsewhere) was in autumn quarter 1985 or later are required to complete 5 credits of English composition with a minimum 2.0 grade.
-They must also complete coursework through the end of the first-year college sequence in a foreign language, with at least a 2.0 in the third-quarter course, or demonstrate equivalent proficiency through one of the following: successful completion of the third-year or higher level of high school language instruction; by passing a proficiency examination and placing into a course beyond the first year; or by receiving a passing grade in a qualifying course beyond the first-year level.
+They must also complete coursework through the end of the first-year college sequence in a foreign language, with a 2.0 or higher grade in the third-quarter course, or demonstrate equivalent proficiency through one of the following: successful completion of the third-year or higher level of high school language instruction; by passing a proficiency examination and placing into a course beyond the first year; or by receiving a passing grade in a qualifying course beyond the first-year level.
 Credits used for these two requirements (including the entire first year of foreign language, if taken) cannot also be applied to the Areas of Knowledge requirements described below.

 Reasoning and Writing in Context